machy44/github-profiles-app/readme.md

 ### project structure

 - api -> folder where graphql queries, api types and apollo client are defined
 - theme -> inside theme there is layout, typography and theme defined.
-I used styled-system (https://styled-system.com/) and emotion.js for styling
+I used styled-system (https://styled-system.com/) and emotion.js for styling.
+Maybe ui would be better name for this folder
 - common -> inside common folder are base components used for constructing more complex components
 - components -> components which are using common and theme folder